RealDigitalOrg/RFSoC4x2-App/README.md

 - install basic packages

-Run the following script to install the basic packages used in the application:
+Run the following script to install the basic libraries used in the application: sudo apt-get update -y python3 -m pip install -U pyqtgraph
-./install_basic_packages.sh

 # Accessing the hardware file